How to make blue cheese

 Ingredients for blue cheese

-Home Dor Blue
+Homemade Dor Blue

-What is necessary:
+What is needed:

 - salt;

-- a slice of Dor-blue cheese;
+- a piece of Dor-blue cheese;

-- 1.5 glasses of sour milk, or sour cream;
+- 1.5 glasses of sour milk or sour cream;

 - 6 tablets Abomin or Acidin-Pepsin.